syncopika/piano_roll_browser/README.md

 ### cool features:
 - saveable projects
-- can click-and-drag to move and resize notes
+- can click-and-drag to move and resize notes (down to as small as 32nd notes)
 - each note is customizable
 - togglable onion skin
 - recordable